 We give thanks for the heritage of the Lutheran Confessional witness in North Texas.
 In our territory is the oldest continually operating Lutheran community in the State of Texas at Four Mile in Mabank dating to 1847.
 However, the majority of our congregations are less than 50 years old, and we have a vibrant outreach into the diversity of North Texas with congregations worshipping in five different languages, including Spanish, Swahili, Oromo, Finnish, and Indonesian.

-The geographical area includes Northern Louisiana including Shreveport; Northern Texas generally north of a line from Marshall, Longview, Tyler, Rosebud, Bartlett (Temple area), Killeen, San Angelo, Midland/Odessa; and also Durant, Oklahoma, and Clovis, New Mexico.
+The geographical area of this synod includes Northern Louisiana including Shreveport; Northern Texas generally north of a line from Marshall, Longview, Tyler, Rosebud, Bartlett (Temple area), Killeen, San Angelo, Midland/Odessa; and also Durant, Oklahoma, and Clovis, New Mexico.

 The Rev. Erik K. J. Gronberg serves the NT-NL Synod as its bishop.
 The Synod Council provides governance between synod assemblies and is made up of the officers of NT-NL, a lay person from each of eight conferences, six ordained ministers, and two youth.Our Staff